SQLCrespi/PowerShell-Docs.pt-br/reference/5.1/PSWorkflow/About/about_ActivityCommonParameters.md

 - SilentlyContinue.
 Suprime a mensagem de erro e continua executando o comando.

-- Deixar.
+- Parar.
 Exibe a mensagem de erro e para a execução do comando.

 #### <a name="input-object"></a>Entrada \<Object[]\>